kopptr/svf-acolyte-guild/docs/Feasts and Solemnities/Movable/07 - Holy Thursday.md

 ### Gloria
 As many servers as we have [[Hand Bells]] ring [[Hand Bells]] during the _Gloria_:

-- When ringing, do so continuously, it is fine to ring while sitting an while standing, mirror the posture of the Celebrant.
+- When ringing, do so continuously, it is fine to ring while sitting and while standing, mirror the posture of the [[Celebrant]].
-- [[Master of Ceremonies]] should help cue the servers for bell ringing.
+- [[Master of Ceremonies]] should help cue the [[Altar Server|Servers]] for bell ringing.
 - Start ringing:
 	- **Cue**: End of _Gloria in excelsis Deo_, and [[Schola Cantorum]] starts singing.
 - Stop ringing: